 A: You may qualify for Michigan's Child Development and Care subsidy program if you need childcare while you are engaged in:

 - An approved activity

-- College or university undergraduate education up to a bachelor's degree, including online programs (Does not include graduate, medical, or law school)
+- College or university undergraduate education, such as associate or bachelor degree, including online programs (Does not include graduate, medical, or law school)

 - High school completion

 - General educational development (GED)

 - Family preservation

 - Participating in an approved counseling or treatment program for a physical, emotional, or mental condition

 For a complete list of approved need reasons, please review the Bridges Eligibility Manual (BEM 703) policy.
 To find out if you could qualify for assistance, review the Income Eligibility Scale.
 For most families, the department pays less than the full cost of childcare.
 Families are expected to pay the difference between the subsidy payment and the provider's actual charge.

 - Q: How do I apply for assistance?

 A: If you need help paying for your child care, assistance may be available.
 Use MI Bridges to apply.
 If you cannot use MI Bridges to apply, you can use the paper MDHHS Application for Assistance (DHS-1171).
 If you plan to use a license exempt (formerly known as unlicensed) child care provider who is not currently enrolled by the Department of Education, you will also need to have your provider complete the Child Development and Care License Exempt Provider Application.
 Make sure that your provider reads and meets the requirements to be an MDE enrolled license-exempt child care provider.
 Have your provider submit the completed form, along with the required verifications, to the address or fax number listed on the application as soon as possible.